daidahao/Database-Principles-Notes/midterm.md

 Window functions always operate againts rows that belong to a result set.

-> One related characteristics is that they can only appear aler the SELECT, not in the WHERE clause, and there is nothing with them similar to HAVING with aggregate functions.
+> One related characteristics is that they can only appear after the `SELECT`, not in the `WHERE` clause, and there is nothing with them similar to `HAVING` with aggregate functions.

 ### `OVER()`